WinterDog/Shegelmetris/README.md

 #### ENG

-Simple Tetris clone game, written by me as a part of technical test while I was looking for a job.
+Simple Tetris clone game, written by me as a part of technical test.
 It was written with C++ and pure OpenGL.
 The only external libraries in use are [GLM](http://glm.g-truc.net/) (math library) and [cereal](http://uscilab.github.io/cereal/) (settings serialization).

 This project is fully open source and in public domain.
 Feel free to use it however you want (just make sure to read **Credits** section about external libraries).